Also on this page:

 CAG Score 92.9

 It seems nothing comes cheap these days – certainly not a college education.
 But if you’re looking for an affordable college in Wyoming, you’re in luck.
-According to a 2015 U.S. News and World Report study, the 44th state of the Union offers the fourth lowest in-state college tuition and fees in the country ($4,646 annually).
-There are also attractive financial aid packages available, such as military assistance programs that cover 100 percent of tuition and fees, and private scholarships that award up to $5,000 annually.
-Of course, an added bonus to finding a Wyoming school you can afford is that you get to earn your college degree in what is arguably one of the most beautiful states in the country.
+Tuition and fees are usually low compared to other states, and there are attractive financial aid packages available (e.g. military assistance programs that cover 100% of tuition and fees and private scholarships).
+An added bonus to finding a Wyoming school you can afford is that you get to earn your college degree in what is arguably one of the most beautiful states in the country.

 Wyoming offers excellent course transfer opportunities to college students.
 The state has a transferable core of lower division courses, statewide common course numbering, and statewide guaranteed transfer of associate’s degrees.
 Also, students can use a statewide articulation guide to learn about transfer opportunities.